Special Education Director

 Tier 2: Focused intervention: This begins within the classroom, one-on-one, or small group.

-Referral: At this final step in the procedure a referral may be made to Special Education.
-This is when extensive interventions has not yielded positive academic or behavior results.
+Tier 3: Intensive Intervention: One-on-One or small group pull-out.
+Referral: At this final step in the procedure a referral may be made and considered.
+This is when extensive interventions have not yielded positive academic or behavioral results.

 Referral to Special Education

+1.)
 The student shows lack of response to multiple steps of intervention.

+2.)
 A parent makes a written request for an evaluation.

 Consent for Assessment

-At this time it is important for the evaluation team to be identified and all areas of concern to be included in the assessment document.
+At this time, it is important for the evaluation team to be identified and all areas of concern to be included in the assessment document.
 The assessment document will be followed to ensure all areas are tested by the professional listed as responsible for.
 Questionnaires or rating scales may be a part of the evaluation.

 Evaluation and Determination